rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.2.0.txt

 =========
 The database schema has changed since the last release (2.1.1).
-However, with the introduction of the new lossless upgrade feature, RabbitMQ will upgrade your database to the new schema format automatically.
+However, with the introduction of the new lossless upgrade feature, RabbitMQ will upgrade databases from 2.1.1 to the new schema format automatically.